codevence/fair-wizard-guide/docs/applications/data-management-planner/settings/user-interface/index.rst

 User Interface
 **************

-User Interface (UI) settings allow us to manage how the Data Management Planner app looks like: dashboard shown when user logs in and custom menu links.
+User Interface (UI) settings allow us to manage how the Data Management Planner app looks: the dashboard shown when a user logs in and custom menu links.

 ----